 The player and dealer both receive two cards, face-up and whichever hand is closest to 9 wins.
 When adding up the total of your cards, if the number is double figures, you drop the first number; for example, a 9 and 5 would give a total of 4 points.

 Blackjack or 21 as it’s sometimes known is incredibly popular, but some don’t understand the actual aim of the game.
-The aim of Blackjack is not to reach 21 points (or get as close to 21 as possible) but to beat the banker, by getting as close to 21 without going bust.
+The aim of Blackjack is not to reach 21 points (or get as close to 21 as possible) but to beat the banker.
+This is done by getting as close to 21 without going bust.

-Roulette is split into two variations: American and Europe.
-You’re bound to find both variations online, but note that the European version has a lower house edge and more favourable odds.
+Roulette is a popular table game and is split into two variations: American and Europe.
+You’re bound to find both variations online.
+However the European version has a lower house edge and more favourable odds.
 This is because both Roulette wheels are slightly different.
 The European wheel has 37 pockets (numbers 1-36 and 0), while the American wheel has 38 pockets (numbers 1-36, 0 and 00).

 The odds and pay-outs on roulette depend on the kind of bet you place.
 Even-money bets are the easiest to win, but also are the least rewarding in terms of making a profit; while betting on a single number offers the greatest pay-out, but is the hardest to predict.
 It’s fun and fast-paced, but ultimately, it’s a game of luck.

 In at number 1, we have Poker, which again can be split into many different variations.
 However, the most common and popular variation of Poker is Texas Hold’em.
-You’ll find a whole host of varieties online including Omaha, Razz, Stud and even Pai Gow (which is most popular in Asia, as it’s based upon a Chinese domino game).
+You’ll find many online including Omaha, Razz, Stud and even Tournament Poker and Pai Gow (which is most popular in Asia, as it’s based upon a Chinese domino game).

-Notably, in the game’s history, there was a Poker boom in the early-to-mid noughties, around the time that online Poker became introduced, as well as the World Series of Poker being televised.
+Notably, in the game’s history, there was a Poker boom in the early-to-mid nineties.
+Around the time that online Poker was introduced, as well as the World Series of Poker being televised.
 Despite a slight decline after that point, Poker remains more popular today than it did pre-boom – and it’s easy to understand why.